Year-End Fundraising Strategies for a Nonprofit

 Preparation is your first step to success.
 This stage should begin in July or August, a full 5 or 6 months before the big-ticket month of December because it takes months of organization and building to be adequately prepared for your year-end fundraising.
 But do not stress.
 We will break it all down and walk you through it.

 Planning is an essential component of your successful end-of-year fundraiser.
 Think about the message you want to convey throughout your campaign.
 This will be the time to develop a clear timeline.
 We suggest working backward.
 First, create your calendar and mark the dates you will want to:

 - send out emails

 - host live events

 Next, you will want to determine how long creating and organizing all of these milestones will take, and determine start dates for every element of your campaign.
-You will want to keep your timeline handy for reference to make sure your organization is on schedule and on the path to success.
-Check out Salsa’s End-of-Year Fundraising Timeline for inspiration.
-While this particular timeline is more general, your calendar should be specific, marked with both dates and times.
+You will want to keep your timeline handy for reference to make sure your organization is on schedule and the path to success.
+Your calendar should be specific, marked with both dates and times.

 - Stories of people your nonprofit has helped

 - Nonprofit members’ experiences

 - Donors’ stories